Houston Fibroids Logo

 Causes of Pelvic Pain: Uterine Fibroids

 As fibroid specialists with offices in Houston, Katy, Sugar Land, The Woodlands and Clear Lake, TX, this is the cause of pelvic pain we see most often.
-Fibroids are growths of muscular tissue that form in your uterine cavity, within the walls of your uterus, or they may grow outside the uterus, attached by stalks.
-Depending on the location of your fibroids, these growths may cause pelvic pain and other symptoms, including long and heavy periods.
+Fibroids are growths of muscular tissue that form in your uterine cavity, within the walls of your uterus, or they may grow outside the uterus, attached to the organ by stalk-like growths.
+Depending on the location of your tumors, these growths may cause fibroid symptoms such as pelvic pain or long and heavy periods.

 While fibroids aren't cancerous, the tumors can grow very large if left untreated.
-That's why we offer a non-surgical treatment, Uterine Fibroid Embolization (UFE), so you can find pain relief without surgery!
+That's why we offer a non-surgical treatment, Uterine Fibroid Embolization (UFE), so you can find pain relief without an invasive procedure!

 Endometriosis